Pills that protect people from HIV may help stop spread, too

 Gilead's two-drug pill Truvada has been approved for use as a PrEP drug.

+"Although black men and women accounted for approximately 40 percent of persons with PrEP indications, this study found that nearly six times as many white men and women were prescribed PrEP as were black men and women," the CDC team reported.

-All governments with populations at risk of HIV should be doing this, said Sheena McCormack, of Britain’s Medical Research Council Clinical Trials Unit, who was not involved in the study.
+All governments with populations at risk of HIV should be using PrEP, said Sheena McCormack, of Britain’s Medical Research Council Clinical Trials Unit, who was not involved in the study.

 “New South Wales has shown how effective the combined efforts of government leadership, civil society, and a state-wide sexual health service can be at achieving high coverage with a new technology.
 Others need to follow suit,” she wrote in a commentary.